Limited Company Tax Calculator

 What is the cost of establishing a limited company?

-Limited companies have both tangible and intangible costs involved with their structure than sole traders.
+Limited companies have both tangible and intangible costs involved with their structure compared to sole traders.

-• Money – It costs £12 to register your limited company through Companies House online (and more by post).
+• Money – It costs £50 (£10 until April 2024) to register your limited company through Companies House online (and £71 by post).
 Still, if you're unfamiliar with the procedure, you may wish to engage an accountant or adviser to help with the paperwork.

 • The day-to-day running of your business – For instance, costs include ongoing professional assistance and software for maintaining accurate records.